 The takeaway: Understand the full spectrum of compute models (and related Google Cloud products) first, then consider the right tool for the job when choosing where to run your code.

 Kubernetes empowers developers by making hard tasks possible.
-In this session, we introduce Kubernetes as a workload-level abstraction that lets you build your own deployment pipeline, and starts with the premise that rather than making simple tasks easier.
+In this session, we introduce Kubernetes as a workload-level abstraction that lets you build your own deployment pipeline, to make simple tasks easier.
 The session walks through how to deploy containers with Kubernetes, and configuring a deployment pipeline with Cloud Build.
 Deployment strategy advice includes using probes to check container integrity and connectedness, using configuration as code for a robust production deployment environment, setting up a CI/CD pipeline, and requesting that the scheduler provision the right resources for your container.
 It concludes with some tips on preparing for growth by configuring automated scaling using the requests per section (RPS) metric